Sucerquia/ASE-PLUMED_tutorial/theory.md

 ```

 where $`\mathbf{s}`$ is a set of collective variables, $`\sigma_i`$ is the width of the
-Gaussian related with the i-th collective variable, and *W(s, t')* is the height
+Gaussian related to the i-th collective variable, and *W(s, t')* is the height
 of the Gaussian in time *t'*.
 In simple metadynamics, *W(s, t')* is a constant,
-but in Well-Tempered Metadynamics, the height of the Gaussians is lower where
+but in Well-Tempered Metadynamics, the height of the Gaussians is lower where related to
 previous bias was added.
-This reduction of height of the new Gaussians decreases
+This reduction in the height of the new Gaussians decreases
 the error and avoids exploration towards high free energy states that are
 thermodynamically irrelevant.
 The height in time t' for Well-Tempered
 Metadynamics is

 <a name="hills"></a>
 ```math